pirsch-analytics/pirsch/README.md

 | data-dev | Enable tracking hits on localhost.
 This is used for testing purposes only. | false |
 | data-param-* | Additional parameters to send with the request.
 The name send is everything after `data-param-`. | (no parameters) |

+The scripts can be disabled by setting the `disable_pirsch` variable in localStorage of your browser.

 To track the hits you need to call `Hit` from the endpoint that you configured for `pirsch.js`.
 Here is a simple example.

 ```Go